BE-Hackathon-2025/jaguarbyte-seat-at-the-table/README.md

 ### TL;DR 🚨
-This is a repository template containing all the information that needs to accompany your project.

-Feel free to use any languages or frameworks, but the following information must be filled out in your project's README before hacking ends.
+This solution addresses community access, affordability, and inclusion — aligning with the social impact and innovation priorities of sponsors such as PepsiCo, Fidelity, McDonald’s, Toyota, and Verizon, which champion sustainable, tech-driven solutions for diverse communities.
 _______________
 _______________

-# Project Name
+Seat at the Table

-## Challenge Statement(s) Addressed 🎯
+Challenge Statement(s) Addressed 🎯
-**...include the challenge statement(s) the project worked to address**

-Examples:
-* How might we decrease the United States chances of alien and monster attacks given what we know from popular alien and monster movies?
+* How might we help commuter students within the Atlanta University Center (AUC) access affordable, healthy meals despite limited time, kitchen access, and rising food costs?
-* How might we ....
+* How might we use AI and community collaboration to reduce food waste while fostering connection and belonging among AUC commuters?
+* How might we design a scalable, data-driven model for food equity that begins in the AUC and expands to HBCUs nationwide?

-## Project Description 🤯
+Project Description 🤯
-**....at least 3 sentences describing what the project does and how it works**
+Seat at the Table is an AI-powered platform that helps AUC commuter students share ingredients, cook together, and reduce food waste through community-driven meal matching.
+Students can post or join shared meals, pooling what they have to make affordable, balanced dishes.
+The platform uses AI to suggest meal ideas based on available ingredients, location, and dietary preferences, fostering collaboration and connection across campuses.

-## Project Value 💰
+Project Value 💰
-**....at least 3 sentences describing your target customer and tangible benefits from your solution**
+Seat at the Table improves food affordability and access for AUC commuters while giving schools and sponsors measurable insights into food security and engagement.
+It builds belonging, promotes sustainability, and empowers students to create shared solutions to everyday challenges.
+Designed to scale from the AUC to HBCUs nationwide, it represents a sustainable, tech-driven approach to campus community care.

 ## Tech Overview 💻
 **... what tech was used to bring this project to life?**